A polynomial associated with rooted trees and specific posets: Extension to a class of posets

-\begin{rem} The number of antichains is also equal to the number of upward closed sets and the number of downward closed sets, cf. Remark~\ref{remideal}. \end{rem}

-\begin{rem} In a $\V$-poset, maximal antichains are minimal cutsets (minimal with respect to inclusion), and vice versa.
-Thus $\Pp(P;1,1)$ also counts minimal cutsets.
-This is easy to verify by induction, based on the recursive definition of posets: maximal antichains, as well as minimal cutsets, in a union of disjoint posets are simply unions of maximal antichains (minimal cutsets, respectively) in the different components.
-Likewise, when a greatest element $g$ or a least element $\ell$ is added, all maximal antichains and minimal cutsets retain their status, while the only additional maximal antichain, which is also the only additional minimal cutset, is $\{g\}$ ($\{\ell\}$, respectively).
-However, in general posets, the two notions are not always equivalent: for instance, in the $N$-poset shown in Figure~\ref{fig.Nbow} (left), $\{v,w\}$ is a maximal antichain, but not a cutset. \end{rem}

 Interestingly, the family of $\V$-posets also played a role in the recent paper~\cite{hasebe} by Hasebe and Tsujie in a somewhat different context.
 It can also be defined without using recursion, as shown in~\cite[Theorem 4.3]{hasebe}.
-The equivalent definition given by Hasebe and Tsujie is stated in the following proposition:
+The equivalent definition given by Hasebe and Tsujie is stated in the following proposition.
+Since it is quite important for the discussion below, let us also provide a proof that the two definitions are equivalent for the sake of completeness.
+Another characterisation of $\V$-posets was recently given in \cite{cooper}.

-\begin{prop} A poset $P$ is a $\V$-poset if and only if it does not contain either of the following as an induced poset:
+\begin{prop} A poset $P$ is a $\V$-poset if and only if it does not contain either of the posets in Figure~\ref{fig.Nbow} as an induced subposet.
+Equivalently: there are no four elements $u,v,w,x$ such that $u>w,u>x,v>x$; $u,v$ are incomparable; and $w,x$ are incomparable. \end{prop}